Catholicism and Reason is one of a series of five books that deal with worldview issues from a Catholic perspective.

 The fourth book is Catholicism and Ethics.
 Subtitled "A Medical/Moral Handbook," it uses a fairly logical approach to dealing with moral dilemmas, showing how to make decisions when considering an action that has both good and bad effects.
 Life issues, medical care, sterilization, organ transplants, and other medical issues are discussed along with topics like ethics, conscience, natural law, and moral guidelines.
 Again, use excerpts from this book as is appropriate.

-All five books have the Imprimatur and Nihil Obstat, and Leader's/Catechist Manuals are available for each.
+All five books have the Imprimatur and Nihil Obstat, and Leader's/Catechist Manuals are available for each book, but only from the publisher.